iappyx/iappyxOS/README.md

 3. Open iappyxOS → Create → pick a mode → build

 **AI generation (two options):**
+- **Manual (recommended)** — copy the generated prompt, paste it into any AI chat (Claude, ChatGPT, Gemini, etc.), paste the HTML back, preview, build
 - **Automatic** — add your API key in Settings (Anthropic or OpenRouter), then tap "Generate" in the Create flow
-- **Manual** — copy the generated prompt, paste it into any AI chat (Claude, ChatGPT, Gemini, etc.), paste the HTML back, preview, build

 ## Native bridges